Ideas-on-Stage/ideasonstage.com/content/news/2023-09-04-getting_to_the_bottom_of_the_double_bind_theory.en.md

 Firstly let’s dig a little in to what the Double Bind Theory means.
 There are two layers/meanings as far as I am aware.

 The first meaning is that a Double Bind is a psychological construct that limits people’s capacity to make decisions, therefore restricting their ability to take any kind of action at all.
 Usually because the decision is a very tough one, or overwhelming.
-Another way of putting it is a **Catch 22** situationwhere you are paralyzed between a rock and hard place.
+Another way of putting it is a **Catch 22** situation where you are paralyzed between a rock and hard place.
 So, if you’re damned if you do and damned if you don’t, you’re in a Double Bind.

 To give an example: Imagine that you want to end a relationship because the current one is unfulfilling, however the fear of looking for a new one and jumping in to the unknown keeps you stuck.
 Stuck between dissatisfaction and the unknown, you stay with the status quo and do nothing by choosing what might appear to be the lesser of two evils.
 A Double Bind.